Sonnieperis/requirement-analysis/README.md

 - Ensures that the documented requirements accurately represent stakeholder needs and business objectives.
 - Detects missing, incorrect, or conflicting requirements before development begins.
 - Validation techniques include walkthroughs, reviews, inspections, and prototype evaluations.

+## 🧱 Types of Requirements

+Software requirements are divided into two main types: **Functional** and **Non-functional Requirements**.

+---

+### ⚙️ Functional Requirements

+Define **what the system should do** — the main features and behaviors.

+**Examples (for a hotel booking system like Airbnb/OYO):**
+- Users can create accounts and log in.
+- Search and filter properties by location, date, or price.
+- View property details (images, reviews, price).
+- Book and pay online securely.
+- Property owners can list and manage their properties.
+- Admins can manage users and bookings.

+---

+### ⚡ Non-functional Requirements

+Define **how the system should perform** — quality and performance standards.

+**Examples:**
+- **Performance:** Handle 1,000+ users at once.
+- **Security:** Encrypt all user and payment data.
+- **Usability:** Mobile-friendly and easy to navigate.
+- **Reliability:** Maintain 99.9% uptime.
+- **Speed:** Load main pages in under 3 seconds.

+---

+> Functional requirements describe features.
+> Non-functional requirements ensure quality, speed, and reliability.